TotallyMoney work with TransUnion, one of the main credit reference agencies in the UK, to provide our customers with their credit report.

 If you’ve not been found by TransUnion, this doesn’t necessarily mean you don’t have enough credit history or that you have poor credit history.
-This simply means that, with the details you have provided, TransUnion have been unable to accurately match you to a credit file.
-Check over the details you’ve entered and make sure all financial accounts are up to date.
+This simply means that, with the details you have provided us, TransUnion have been unable to accurately match you to any information that they hold.
+You should check over the details you’ve provided us and make sure all of your financial accounts are up to date.

 If you notice that any of your information in your account is incorrect, such as your Date of Birth, Name or Address, you can update this information in your account.
 When we receive new information, we will attempt to retrieve your credit report again for you.

 Please note, we will only be able to try and retrieve your credit report if you change your Date of Birth, Name or Address.
 Therefore, if you have provided us with new information and your lenders or the public bodies update their information to match, this would not generate a new search.